Do you know what a “Feed Grade” pet food is? The answer will shock you

 “…Claims that a product contains or is made from ingredients that are, “human grade,” “human quality,” “people foods,” “ingredients you would eat,” “food(s) that you would feed your family,” or similar claims, are false and misleading unless the entire product, itself, meets the USDA and FDA standards for foods to be edible by humans.

-The USDA, on the other hand, does not even recognize the “Human Grade” claim at all.
+Conversely, the USDA does not recognize the “human grade” claim.
 Wisely, the USDA defines food as either “edible” or “inedible.”

 According to the FDA, the answer is yes.
-Which begs another question, is raw pet food “human food” or “pet food” – or both?
+This begs another question: is raw pet food “human food” or “pet food” – or both?
 The FDA says it should be edible – for humans, that is:

 “All meat- and poultry-derived ingredients should be United States Department of Agriculture (USDA)/Food Safety and Inspection Service (FSIS)-inspected and passed for human consumption…”